-The IFRC is undergoing a restructuring programme and it is expected that a total of about forty members of the Pension Plan will be terminated in 2016 and 2017.
-Since this restructuring programme is expected to lead to a significant reduction in the Defined Benefit Obligation, curtailment accounting was performed at 31 December 2016.
-As a result, the curtailment resulted in a decrease in the Defined Benefit Obligation of CHF 6,348k, which is recognised as a credit in 2016 expense.

-There were no plan amendments, or settlements as per IAS 19 during either the year ended 31 December 2016 or the year ended 31 December 2015.
+During 2016 and 2017, the IFRC underwent a restructuring programme and it was anticipated that about forty members of the Pension Plan would be terminated in 2016 and 2017.
+Since the restructuring programme was expected to lead to a significant reduction in the Defined Benefit Obligation, curtailment accounting was performed at 31 December 2016.
+As a result, the curtailment resulted in a decrease in the Defined Benefit Obligation of CHF 6,348k, which was recognised as a credit in 2016 expense.
+There were no plan amendments, or settlements as per IAS 19 during either the year ended 31 December 2017 or the year ended 31 December 2016.